lachlan-reaper/OpenGL-C-Render/README.md

 # OpenGL-C-Render

 A quick simple rendering engine to be designed for later personal project light-weight use.
+The goal of this render engine is not to be optimised for all usages and operations, or even to be extravagantly optimised in any other way, but rather to be a framework for other projects that will then have a basis for development and no longer need as much work.
+This is built for the source code to be adapted and changed.

 While currently platform-dependent, the aim is to restructure later to become platform-agnostic as best as possible.